Implementation of Immersed Boundaries via Volume Penalization in the Industrial Aeronautical Computational Fluid Dynamics Solver CODA: Numerical Computations

-The Reynolds number based on the mean aerodynamic chord ($\mathrm{MAC}=\SI{7.005}{\metre}$) is $\mathrm{Re}=\num{5.6}$ million, and the angle-of-attack is $\alpha=\SI{8}{\degree}$ with an incoming Mach number of $M_{\infty}=\num{0.2}$.
-On the boundaries of the computational domain were set the following boundary conditions: left face is set to inflow, the right face to outflow, the front and back faces were set to periodic, and the top and bottom to far field.
+The Reynolds number based on the mean aerodynamic chord ($\mathrm{MAC}=\SI{7.005}{\metre}$) is $\mathrm{Re}=\num{5.6}$ million, and the angle of attack is $\alpha=\SI{8}{\degree}$ with an incoming Mach number of $M_{\infty}=\num{0.2}$.
+On the boundaries of the computational domain the following boundary conditions were set: the left face is set to inflow, the right face to outflow, the front and back faces were set to periodic, and the top and bottom to far field.
 The inflow pressure assumes the value of the stagnation pressure and the outflow pressure to the static pressure.